Amphawa district: History

 In 1766, the later King Buddha Loetla Nabhalai (Rama II) was born in the area, as his father was serving as governor of Ratchaburi at that time.
 At his birthplace is now a memorial park with four buildings in the traditional style of that area, displaying art as well as lifestyle of that time.

 Administration

+Central government

-The district is divided into 12 sub-districts (tambons), which are further subdivided into 96 villages (mubans).
-Amphawa itself as well as Mueang Mai have sub-district municipality status (thesaban tambon).
-There are also 11 tambon administrative organizations (TAO).
+The district is divided into 12 subdistricts (tambons), which are further subdivided into 96 villages (mubans).

+Local government

+As of December 2024 there are three subdistrict municipalities (thesaban tambon) Suan Luang and Amphawa cover the whole subdistrict and Mueang Mai covers a part of the subdistrict.
+There are also ten subdistrict administrative organizations - SAO (ongkan borihan suan tambon - o bo to).

+Healthcare

+Hospital

+There is Amphawa hospital in the district with 33 beds.

+Health promoting hospitals

+There are total seventeen health-promoting hospitals in the district, of which; one in Bang Khae, Phraek Nam Daeng, Yi San and Bang Nang Li, two in Suan Luang, Tha Kha, Wat Pradu, Mueang Mai and Bang Chang, three in Plai Phong Phang.

+Religion

+There are forty-eight Theravada Buddhist temples in the district.

+One in Bang Nang Li, two in Yi San, three in Tha Kha, Wat Pradu, Bang Khae and Phraek Nam Daeng, four in Amphawa, Kwae On and Plai Phong Phang, six in Suan Luang, seven in Bang Chang and nine in Mueang Mai.

 Notable people

 In addition to King Buddha Loetla Nabhalai, there are still many people born in Amphawa: